matloff/TidyverseSkeptic/README.md

 piping, a function call, and reassigning to the original data frame.

-Why would we deprive R learners of very simple, direct and effective tools like this?
+Why would we deprive R learners of very simple, direct and effective tools like the base-R one above?
 Just for the sake of Tidy "purity," implicit in the above quoted passage?

 Students who are taught the Tidy version of the above and then are shown the base-R one will say, "Wow!
 That's much easier.
 Thanks for the